Seyno-21/Meeting-Minutes/README.md

-# Project-Meeting_Minutes
+# PMeeting_Minutes
- Develop a Web application to record Meeting Minutes to support the role of Minute Taker
+ Develop a Web application to record Meeting Minutes to provide support to the Minute Taker